data-umbrella/event-transcripts/2020/16-hugo-james-dask.md

 You did, you did but now we're back; I've introduced you, I've introduced me, I've mentioned that there are many ways to do distributed compute in the Python ecosystem and we'll be chatting about one called Dask and maybe I'll pass to you in a second but I'll say one thing that I really like about - my background isn't in distributed compute my background's in
 Pythonic data science.
 When thinking about bursting to larger data sets and larger models, there are a variety of options.
 The thing that took me, attracted me to Dask - originally.
-I saw Cameron's note  "The ghosts in the machine aren't playing nice tonight I think that ain't that the truth" - is that Dask plays so nicely with the entire Py data ecosystem so as we'll see if you want to write Dask code for dataframes - Dask dataframes - it really mimics your Pandas code; same with Numpy, same with Scikit-learn - okay?
+I saw Cameron's note  "The ghosts in the machine aren't playing nice tonight I think that ain't that the truth" - is that Dask plays so nicely with the entire Py data ecosystem so as we'll see if you want to write Dask code for dataframes - Dask DataFrames - it really mimics your Pandas code; same with Numpy, same with Scikit-learn - okay?
 And the other thing is Dask essentially runs the Python code under the hood so your mental model of what's happening is - actually corresponds to the code being executed.
 Okay.. now I'd like to pass over to James but it looks like he's disappeared again -

 **James:**